EMarnus/recipe1/README.md

 Validator testing found duplicate id="main" and h3 nested in p. id changed to class and p elements replaced with h3.

+Desktop testing was done on Chrome and Edge, further testing on Samsung S21 using Chrome and Samsung browser.

 ### Validator Testing